 Start Practicing Right Away!

-Of the most crucial step is identifying your own language-learning needs and developing a plan to meet those goals.
-The most important part of improving you listening skills in English is active engagement to achieve those goals.
+The most crucial step is identifying your own language-learning needs and developing a plan to meet those goals.
+The most important part of improving your listening skills in English is active engagement to achieve those goals.

 Even though a casual conversation with coworkers or classmates can be beneficial, why not try an expert?
 Thousands of experienced English teachers offer one-on-one lessons for all of your English listening needs.
 They can also provide feedback on your English learning strategy and suggest other resources.